Meet the Board of Trustees

 Sarah E. Giboney

 Sarah Giboney is a partner with Smith Lewis, LLP in Columbia, Missouri.
 She earned her bachelor’s degree in Social Work from the University of Missouri-Columbia in 1994.
 She earned her J.D. from the University of Missouri-Columbia, School of Law in 2000.
 Her areas of concentration include Estate Planning and Special Needs Trusts, as well as Corporate Transactional Work and Eminent Domain.
-Ms. Giboney has been a member of the Board of Trustees of the Midwest Special Needs Trust since 2002 and also serves on the Boone County Family Resources Board of Directors, an agency that provides individually planned support services for developmentally disabled residents of Boone County, Missouri.
+Ms. Giboney has been a member of the Board of Trustees of the Midwest Special Needs Trust since 2002 and previously served on the Boone County Family Resources Board of Directors, an agency that provides individually planned support services for developmentally disabled residents of Boone County, Missouri.

 Letitia “Tish” Thomas